Type 2 diabetes: Genetics

-Most cases of diabetes involve many genes, with each being a small contributor to an increased probability of becoming a type 2 diabetic.
-The proportion of diabetes that is inherited is estimated at 72%.
-More than 36 genes and 80 single nucleotide polymorphisms (SNPs) had been found that contribute to the risk of type 2 diabetes.
-All of these genes together still only account for 10% of the total heritable component of the disease.
-The TCF7L2 allele, for example, increases the risk of developing diabetes by 1.5 times and is the greatest risk of the common genetic variants.
+Diabetes is associated with many genes which may contribute to an increased probability of becoming a person with type 2 diabetes.
+The heritability of diabetes is estimated at 72%.
+More than 36 genes and 80 single nucleotide polymorphisms (SNPs) have been found that are associated with type 2 diabetes.
+All of these genes together may account for only 10% of the total heritable component of the disease.
+The TCF7L2 allele, for example, is associated with an increased risk of developing diabetes by 1.5 times and has the strongest association of the common genetic variants.
 Most of the genes linked to diabetes are involved in pancreatic beta cell functions.

 There are a number of rare cases of diabetes that arise due to an abnormality in a single gene (known as monogenic forms of diabetes or "other specific types of diabetes").
 These include maturity onset diabetes of the young (MODY), Donohue syndrome, and Rabson–Mendenhall syndrome, among others.
-Maturity onset diabetes of the young constitute 1–5% of all cases of diabetes in young people.
+Maturity onset diabetes of the young constitutes 1–5% of all cases of diabetes in young people.

 Epigenetic regulation may have a role in type 2 diabetes.